Futsy/vscode-headerpatterns/README.md

-# HeaderPatterns (Visual Code Extension)
+# HeaderPatterns

-HeaderPatterns is an extension that sets the background of your header or left menu bar to a background pattern.
+HeaderPatterns is an extension that sets the background of your header and/or left menu bar to a background pattern.
 It works by editing the CSS file used by visual code.

 ## Status